RBrucePitt/NASA2025_HACKATHON_ABQ/README.md

 # To Test

 Copy the html file to your local machine and then run in your FireFox or other browser.

+# Project Details

+Provide details about your project.
+Consider the following questions: What does it do or how does it work?
+What benefits does it have?
+What is the intended impact of the project?
+What tools, coding languages, hardware, or software did you use to develop your project?
+How is your project creative?
+What factors did your team consider?

+We developed Python programs that implemented two type of access to the FIRMS data: (1) Pulls FIRMS fire location data and then generates this informaiton as a Blue/White dot with the location of the fire detection on a zoomable map of the world with links to the NASA World View application; The second was a canvas/flask based python server (local 127.0.0.1:5000) that would pull this information dynamically based on start times and date ranges.

+While the first one worked well, we could not get the server mode one to successfully pull data from the FIRMS and then display a time lapse update of the fire and subsequent vegetation changes over the years.
+While this remains our goal, we abandoned this due to the time constraints of the weekend.